 While each of us will face a different scenario—and it might not be a parent but rather an aunt or uncle whose financial safety is at stake—there are 10 steps to take now before a crisis develops:

-Getting organized begins with knowing what has and hasn’t been done, says Schmitt.
-For instance, to plan for a time when someone might decline cognitively, a financial (durable) power of attorney (POA) should be granted to someone who is comfortable dealing with investing and other money matters.
-Conner’s father, for instance, gave POAs to both Conner and his sister.
+Getting organized begins with knowing what has and hasn't been done.
+According to Habbershon, since diminishing capacity is an aging reality that starts somewhere in mid-adulthood, we can plan for late-in-life decline.
+For instance, a financial (durable) power of attorney (POA) should be granted to someone who is comfortable dealing with investing and other money matters.
+Conner's father, for instance, gave POAs to both Conner and his sister.

 There is no flashing red light when someone starts to lose financial capability.
-“The heart of the matter is we should all be on the lookout and start to lay tracks to prevent it,” counsels Schmitt.
+"The heart of the matter is we should build the late-in-life relationships that allow us to be engaged around life and financial activities," counsels Habbershon.

-Conner, for instance, was aware for about two and a half years that his father subscribed to a few investor newsletters, before Conner discovered the magnitude of the charges.
-It had started after his parents’ financial adviser of more than two decades retired.
-“Dad didn’t have much rapport with the younger associate now handling his account.
-Then a friend came along bragging about this great thing he was doing in his portfolio, and dad decided he could do better,” recalls Conner.
+For 2 years, Conner was aware that his father subscribed to a few investor newsletters, before Conner discovered the magnitude of the charges.
+It had started after his parents' financial advisor of more than 2 decades retired.
+"Dad didn't have much rapport with the younger associate now handling his account.
+Then a friend came along bragging about this great thing he was doing in his portfolio, and dad decided he could do better," recalls Conner.

 "He began talking with me about how he was thinking of buying individual stocks, so there were the beginnings of lines of communication between my dad and me.
 I should have asked more probing questions, but I was very busy with life and work.
 I was also running up against how far you push with a parent.
 I didn't say 'show me what you are doing' or 'knock it off.'"